BryanWilhite/Blog/presentation/entry/2026/2026-07-30-studio-status-report-2026-07.md

 1. this “sticky” experience is my finest
 2. more space is needed between thumbs #to-do

-## [[Songhay System Studio]]: it should be the most important tech documentary 😐
+## Songhay System Studio: it should be the most important tech documentary 😐

-Most of the other tech documentaries in my collection are about [[JavaScript]] frameworks:
+Most of the other tech documentaries in my collection are about JavaScript frameworks:

 <div style="text-align:center">